Canal Place One

 Laundry and Plumbing

 1. Residents must take care that all drain lines are properly connected.
-If any damage results from a back up, overflow or leak from a laundry unit, the Unit Owner will be responsible for any damage caused.
+If any damage results to common areas or other units from a back up, overflow or leak from a laundry unit, the Unit Owner will be responsible for any damage caused.

 2. Residents should routinely clean the dryer lint trap after each use.
 The dryer vent at the back of the dryer should be removed and cleaned at regular intervals.